polluxparis/zebulon-table/README.md

 * a pagination manager as a function to retrieve the appropriate pages from the server.
 In this case, the full dataset is not loaded locally, but only the diplayed page.
 ### Object properties and foreign keys
 A row entry can be an object, a pointer to an object or a foreign key referencing an object.
 Foreign keys can be used to retrieve an object using the accessor of and "object property".
+Accessors are executed only when the component renders, except for "object properties": the referenced object is stored initialy in the dataset and then, it's properties can be referenced by the other columns.
 ## Available functions and callbacks
 In the manipulation of the dataset, you may need to call functions for data calculation, formating, validation...
 Those functions are passed (functions property) to the component as